FAQs – Cortico on Campus

 What are the program’s goals?

-Selected student groups will be funded to:
+Selected applicants will be funded to:

 • Create voice medleys and conversation maps addressing important topics on campus and highlighting the perspectives of your peers